hamletc1602/AuthorSite/README.md

 ### Delete all files from the site's S3 buckets:

-The site template creates three buckets for each website:
- - {domain name}
+The stack should delete all files from all buckets it created during the delete process, but sometimes this fails for the access logs buckets:
 - {domain name}-logs
- - {domain name}-feedback
+- test-{domain name}-logs
-Deleting the stack will fail until all buckets are empty.
+And their files will need to be enptied before the stack delete can regres.

 ### Temporary Failure deleting Lambda functions